We are a local pickup only nursery. Please select location at checkout.

 Origin/Distribution: central and eastern North America, native to Maine

-Habitat: C. rosea's happy place is bright shade or part sun at a woodland edge, bottomland, shoreline of ponds and streams, dry to moist deciduous woods, oaks in particular
+Habitat: C. rosea's happy places are bright shade or part sun at a woodland edge, bottomland, shoreline of ponds or streams, and dry to moist deciduous woods, under oaks in particular.

 More: Cover for small mammals, amphibians, and ground-nesting birds.
 Sedges offer lovely grass-like textures in a matrix with other low-growing shade perennials and are deer and rabbit tolerant.
 Cut back in late winter before new growth begins.
 Carex rosea is closely related to Carex radiata and both often grow in association with oaks.
 Although Carex rosea is more often found on drier sites with Quercus alba, Q. rubra, or Q. macrocarpa and Carex radiata favors wetter sites and Quercus bicolor, they are also often found growing together.